ninohardt/echoice2/readme.md

 -   Make sure you are using a recent R4.0.x version, `tidyerse`, `Rcpp` and `RcppArmadillo` before building the package from Github.

--   If you use Linux, this should compile just fine.
+-   If you use Linux, you might need to install libgomp before compilation.

 -   If you are using OSX, you may have to install CLI, XQuartz and potentially other things that Apple removed from OSX.
 Google ‘+OSX